mozartfish/chanwutk.github.io/_projects/one-handed-braille-kb.md

 border: true
 priority: 2
 ---
-An Android keyboard for typing Braille with haptic-feedback.
+An Android keyboard for typing Braille with haptic-feedback simulating raised dots.